peaBerberian/wasp-hls/README.md

 Adaptive BitRate:
   - [x] Choose variant based on throughtput-based estimates
+  - [x] Allow application to list and select its own variant (quality) and know the current one
   - [ ] Also choose variant based on buffer-based estimates.
     _Priority: low_